cbojo5/Reuse-Near-You/README.md

         ```
         signin.html
-        sigin.css (This should be placed in the css folder which is inside the assets folder on the repo)
+        signin.css (This should be placed in the css folder which is inside the assets folder on the repo)
         ```

     After changes have been made do: